setupcyprus.com

 Quick decision shortcuts:

-No EU jurisdiction is “best” in absolute terms — they are different optima for different inputs.
+No EU jurisdiction is “best” in absolute terms.
+They are different optima for different inputs.
 Cyprus wins on the personal non-dom angle and active operating businesses; Estonia wins on simplicity and digital ergonomics; Malta wins on holding-company yield once you accept the refund cycle; Ireland wins on banking and infrastructure.

 What changed in the 2026 tax reform